Multi-GPU Quantum Circuit Simulation and the Impact of Network Performance: Methods

 \subsection{Multi-node Benchmarking and MPI}

 MPI support in cuQuantum facilitates both decreasing time to solution for a given system size or increasing the system size beyond what will fit in the memory of a single GPU or node.
 Both are achieved by distributing the state vector into smaller sub-statevectors across multiple GPUs to exploit increased memory capacity, BW, and compute throughput \cite{bayraktar2023cuquantum}.
-As this distribution requires intensive communication that can occur between any pairs of GPUs (see [\citenum{jones2023distributed} for details on communication patterns), we demonstrate here that network communications can quickly become a bottleneck as scaling occurs.
+As this distribution requires intensive communication that can occur between any pairs of GPUs (see [\citenum{jones2023distributed,de2007massively}] for details on communication patterns), we demonstrate here that network communications can quickly become a bottleneck as scaling occurs.

-cuQuantum supports supplementing GPU memory with host memory; however, it is expected that this feature will come with a performance impact.
+With parallel state-vector simulation in cuQuantum, it is required that the number of GPUs used for a single circuit be a power of 2. cuQuantum supports supplementing GPU memory with host memory; however, it is expected that this feature will come with a performance impact.
 For example, when simulating with two additional qubits using host memory, one can expect a fourfold increase in simulation time compared to using only GPU memory.
-This is simply because the simulation is performed on $1/4$ of the number of GPUs.
-In practice, the performance hit can be significantly worse, as all the data in host memory must be moved to the GPU for computation at a bandwidth that may be limited by host memory itself or the bus to the GPU.
+This is simply because the simulation is performed on $1/4$ of the number of GPUs.\footnote{In practice, one would only supplement with host memory when there is insufficient GPU memory available.
+Due to the $\bigO(2^N)$ memory requirements when adding qubits and the restriction that the number of GPUs involved in parallelization must be a power of 2, at least four times as many GPUs would be required to fit the simulation entirely in GPU memory when adding 2 qubits.} In practice, the performance hit can be significantly worse, as all the data in host memory must be moved to the GPU for computation at a bandwidth that may be limited by host memory itself or the bus to the GPU.
 While this feature is certainly valuable for fully exploiting the limits of a given system or job size, here we limited the scope to focus on GPU scalability for high performance.

 At the CUDA-Q level, MPI support for simulation is enabled through the ``mgpu'' backend option.
 In some cases, this support is completely transparent to the user - running with MPI will automatically distribute the state vector.
 Common functions for sampling and calculation of expectation values will automatically return the correct values for each MPI task.
 For more sophisticated workflows, CUDA-Q includes an API for common MPI functions or users can directly make use of the MPI API through libraries within C++ or Python.